xyliatgithub/IntroInfoSec-2026/lab2/README.md

 ## Environment Setup

+Please refer to the related information in Lab 1.

 ### Intel/AMD Machines x86-64

 1. Install VirtualBox first, https://www.virtualbox.org/ if you do not have it already.
 (Note: VirtualBox is available for most consumer computers, If you have trouble with this step, we encourage you to find a solution by yourself)